Mérida, Yucatán: Education

-In 2000 the Mérida municipality had 244 preschool institutions, 395 elementary, 136 Jr. high school (2 years middle school, 1 high), 97 High Schools and 16 Universities/Higher Education schools.
+In 2000, the Mérida municipality had 244 preschool institutions, 395 elementary, 136 junior high school (2 years middle school, 1 high), 97 high schools and 16 universities/higher education schools.
 Mérida has consistently held the status of having the best performing public schools in Mexico since 1996.
 The public school system is regulated by the Secretariat of Public Instruction.
 Attendance is required for all students in the educational system from age 6 up to age 15.
 Once students reach high school, they are given the option of continuing their education or not; if they chose to do so they are given two tracks in which they can graduate.

-Nevertheless, education in Merida has a variety of quality throughout the city.
+Education in Merida has a variety of quality throughout the city.
 This mainly has to do with the different social strata and where they reside.
-Mayan indigenous population are at the bottom of the spectrum and this can be represented in the type of education that the children are receiving.
-Upper class is usually located in the north, as it is less populated and has higher living costs.
-For the most part, private schools are located in the northern part of the city.
+Mayan indigenous people are at the bottom of these strata and this can be represented in the type of education the children receive.
+The upper class is usually located in the north, as it is less populated and has higher living costs.
+Most private schools are in the northern part of the city.
 The only students who attend these schools are those of high class and of non-Maya descent.
-A distressing statistic of how this affects the indigenous communities can be noted, "In Yucatan only 8.9 % of the Mayans have achieved junior high and solely the 6.6% have studied beyond that point.
+A statistic of how this affects the indigenous communities is "In Yucatan only 8.9% of the Mayans have achieved junior high and solely the 6.6% have studied beyond that point.
 The 83.4% of the Mayans 15 years old and older dropped out of school before finishing junior high."